 Any Web site or application could be a platform.
 Determining whether a site or application is a platform really depends on whether you’re creating a system to support content or you’re creating the content itself.
 Although you could be creating both a system to support content and the content at the same time, content creation generally requires a different process from creating a system to support content.
 Let’s assume that content strategy and content discovery are already complete, so we can begin to focus on the system requirements that are necessary to support the content.

-The three primary objectives a platform needs to accomplish are as follows:
+The three primary objectives a platform needs to accomplish are as follows and are depicted in Figure 2:

 A Framework for Platform Planning